bowernite/dotfiles/README.md

 Keyboard remapping is done with the Karabiner-Elements app.

 > NOTE: Remapping for external "non-Mac" keyboards is currently done on a one-off basis for my particular mechanical keyboard (Karabiner stores product and vendor IDs).
-If you ever switch keyboards, you'll need to manually \*\*swap the `opt` and `command` keys just for that keyboard
+If you ever switch keyboards, you'll need to manually **swap the `opt` and `command` keys just for that keyboard**

 - [ ] Make sure the default Profile is called `Goku`

-### Font 🔠

-For use in VS Code, download the [Dank Mono](https://gumroad.com/l/dank-mono) font (the confirmation/link to the actual asset should be in your email somewhere)

 ### After cloning repositories